New Freedoms, New Lives: the 42nd Annual Conference on D.C. Historical Studies, November 12-15, 2015

-Conference panels are moderated and last one hour and 15 minutes.
-Typically, three speakers each take 20 minutes to present their papers, followed by 10-15 minutes of discussion with audience participation.
-Individuals are encouraged, though not required, to organize panels and supply moderators.
+Moderated panels take place on Friday and Saturday and last one hour and 15 minutes.
+Typically three speakers each take 20 minutes to present their research, followed by 10-15 minutes of discussion with audience participation.
+The reading of papers is strongly discouraged.

-The conference opens on Thursday evening, November 20, with the Letitia Woods Brown Memorial Lecture and the all-conference reception, honoring the memory of this pioneering scholar of African American history.
-This year’s speaker will be announced at a later date.
+The conference opens on Thursday evening, November 12, with a speaker (to be announced) and an all-conference reception.
+Featured sessions this year are the Plenary Session on the status of D.C.
+Historical Studies and the Letitia Woods Brown Memorial Lecture honoring the memory of this pioneering scholar of African American history.

 The deadline for submissions is May 29, 2015.
 Specific categories are described below.
 Please choose the category that best fits your presentation, tour, film, or book talk.